Interview – Cathy Podewell

 Cathy Podewell – I 100% agree with you.
 The people who come to these conventions are clearly passionate fans and love the genre.
 Everything has just been so much fun.
 I tell a story, two things happened.
 One, around 8 years ago, I had no idea about what happened with Night of the Demons.
 I had no idea the first film was still getting played or there were 2 sequels and a remake.

 Then I was asked to a Dallas reunion at a convention, I had never done one before.
-There were 15 Dallas actors there, and I couldn’t believe half the people that came up to give me something to sign were Night of the Demons fans.
+There were 15 Dallas actors there, and I couldn’t believe half the people who came up to give me something to sign were Night of the Demons fans.
 Then I really thought, “Ok, the guy was right.”
 I called Kevin and he kind of filled me in on what I had missed all these years.
 Then we started getting together for conventions and Horror fans are amazing fans!

 CBS